wds4/DCoSL/articles/whyWeNostr/whyWeNostr.md

 - a cathedral (bluesky)
 - a few NIPs (nostr).

 Can we whittle it down more?
 Maybe!
 Who's going to figure out how?
-No one if not us! (nostriches!)
+Who indeed, if not us! (nostriches!)

 ## Proposed Roadmap: past, present, and future